tommilligan/python-bugs-in-rust/src/mutation_by_reference.md

 ## References are pointers to data

 In rust:
-- references are noted explicitly using the `ref` keyword.
+- references are noted explicitly using the `&` operator.
 - mutable data structures are noted explicitly using the `mut` keyword.

 Here we can see that the `Vec` is mutable, so we should expect the values to change.